ChristianHohlfeld/hrm_flashrenderer/README.md

 - raw benchmark CSV output is documented as `experiments/bench_cli/raw.csv`
 - `run_llm_orig.sh` and `runbeast.sh` both implement deterministic checkpoint hashing and wrapper-level train / continue / chat handling

-What is **not** claimed here:
-- I am **not** claiming every CUDA path was executed end-to-end in this environment, because that requires a working NVIDIA/CUDA setup and internet access for cloning/building.
-- This README is therefore written to minimize user-facing failure risk by tightening commands, separating paths clearly, and calling out where CUDA is required.
+This README is written to be directly usable by end users: commands are tightened, paths are separated clearly, and CUDA-dependent steps are called out explicitly.

 ---